J1Y/Pery-Assignment-Maor-Server/README.md

 # Pery-Assignment-Maor-Server

+build with "npm run build"

+run with "npm run start"

 ## What I Would Do If I Had More Time / It Was A Serious Project?

 ### Multiple Cloud Environments